Omnibus-Type/AsapCondensed/README.md

 *To contribute to the project contact Omnibus-Type at omnibus.type@gmail.com*

+**2016 December 12 (v1.007) Removed from Source non-exported glyphs - Nicolás Silva Schwarzenberg**

+- Remove all Devanagari glyphs and OT rules.
+- Updated advance width in some glyphs

 **2016 July 9 (v1.006) Added Semibold - Nicolás Silva Schwarzenberg**

 - Add new Semibold instance (Medium 100 -> 92).